Learning Local Descriptors by Optimizing the Keypoint-Correspondence Criterion: Applications to Face Matching, Learning from Unlabeled Videos and 3D-Shape Retrieval: Learning from weakly-labeled data

+The experiments in this section complement the previously presented ones \cite{wlrnicpr}: we repeat the training and validation on a significantly larger number of patches and compare to recent state-of-the-art descriptors.

-In our experiments, each image is downsampled by a factor of four to reduce noise, filter out irrelevant content and increase keypoint stability.
-Next, image patches are extracted around detected keypoints.
-These steps set up a basis for a fair comparison between different descriptors since we always use the same keypoints (location, size\footnote{A patch of a fixed size around the keypoint is resampled to $32\times 32$ or $64\times 64$ pixels, depending on the requirements of the descriptor-extraction process.} and orientation).
+We use the following datasets for our initial experiments: \begin{itemize} \item UKB \cite{ukb} ($2500$ objects, $4$ views each); \item ZuBuD \cite{zubud} ($200$ buildings, $5$ images each); \item INRIA Holidays \cite{holidays} (approximately $1500$ images of $500$ different scenes). \end{itemize} Each image is transformed into a bag of patches by running a keypoint detector over it.
+This sets up a basis for experimental comparison between different descriptors since we always use the same keypoints (location, size\footnote{A patch of a fixed size around the keypoint is resampled to $32\times 32$ or $64\times 64$ pixels, depending on the requirements of the descriptor-extraction process.} and orientation).
+We extract approximately $5$ times more keypoints per image than in our previous paper \cite{wlrnicpr}.

+The rest of this section is partitioned into four subsections.
+The SKAR learning process and parameters are described in the next subsection.
+The last three subsections describe retrieval-based experiments that compare SKAR descriptors to the state of the art.